 Covers construction surveying for a typical residential street, including curbs, storm and waste water sewers, and building site layouts.
 Introduces Global Positioning Systems (GPS) field measurement practices and equipment care and use requirements.
-Prerequisite: CVL162A and CVL162B, both with a grade of C or better; and concurrent enrollment in CVL240A; or consent of instructor.
+Prerequisite: CVL162A and CVL162B, both with a grade of C or better; or consent of instructor.
+Corequisite: CVL240A.
 Offered as needed